gauravyadav-ai/gauravyadav-ai.github.io/_pages/about.md

 ---

-Hi, I’m **Gaurav Yadav** — a Data Scientist focused on understanding how machine learning models actually behave, not just how to train them.
+Hi, I am **Gaurav Yadav**, a Data Scientist interested in understanding how machine learning models behave, not just how to train them.

-My work primarily revolves around **Deep Learning, Computer Vision, and model reliability**.
-I am particularly interested in analyzing failure patterns in neural networks and designing architectures that improve robustness and contextual understanding.
+My work focuses on Deep Learning, Computer Vision, and model reliability.
+I study failure patterns in neural networks and design architectures that improve contextual understanding.

-I have worked on segmentation models where I studied *why models fail* rather than only improving accuracy.
-This led me to design a **memory-augmented neural network** that conditions pixel predictions on global latent context, outperforming a standard DeepLab baseline.
+I worked on semantic segmentation models where I analyzed why models fail instead of only improving accuracy.
+This led to a memory-augmented neural network that conditions pixel predictions on global latent context and outperformed a standard DeepLab baseline.

-My research interests include:
+## Research Interests

-• Computer Vision
+* Computer Vision
-• Representation Learning
+* Representation Learning
-• Attention Mechanisms
+* Attention Mechanisms
-• Model Interpretability
+* Model Interpretability
-• Failure Analysis of Neural Networks
+* Failure Analysis of Neural Networks
-• Robust Deep Learning Systems
+* Robust Deep Learning Systems

----

 ## Current Work